1998anwesha/OCR_and_Loan_Status_prediction/README.md

 # Optical character recognition
-Build APIs for Optical Character Recognition (OCR): extracting relevant details from identity documents like the customer’s name, Date of birth, address, the unique identification number.
+### Build APIs for Optical Character Recognition (OCR): Extracting relevant details from identity documents like the customer’s name, Date of birth, address, the unique identification number.

 So before performing OCR we first check if the input image is a valid id proof or not.
 Classifier trained using Google’s cloud vision services.